🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Since this fish finder has GPS, you have a huge benefit of being able to use maps.
 This is a good investment.
 Fish finders can tell you how deep you are at any given moment, but they can't show you shallow areas ahead of you unless it has maps built-in.

-I chose the Lakemaster maps ($120) for my region because I didn't want any bugginess.
-I figured that if it's made by Humminbird, it probably will work reliably.
+I chose the Lakemaster maps ($120) for my region because I didn't want any bugs.
+I figured that if it's made by Humminbird, it will probably work reliably.

 I haven't tested Navionics, but I do like the Lakemaster maps.
 I figure it's worth the investment if it can keep me from running too shallow even once.